bhautik-pithadiya/bhautik-pithadiya/README.md

 I'm a passionate Machine Learning Engineer with expertise in Computer Vision, Natural Language Processing (NLP), and Time Series Analysis.
 I'm dedicated to leveraging AI to turn data into actionable insights.
 Here's a glimpse of what I do:

-- 🔬 Currently working on [mention your current project or focus].
 - 🌐 Exploring the intersection of Computer vision, NLP, Time Series.
 - 💼 Open to collaboration and exciting opportunities in the field of AI/ML.